I studied Textile Design at Central Saint Martins and sold my final degree collection to Chanel in Paris.

 I was commissioned by a private client to create a sculpted floral piece of art for their home.

-I create hand-sculpted leather for interiors, furniture and installations.
+I create luxury, hand-sculpted leather designs for interiors, furniture and installations.

 My work is made to commission and is designed specifically for a space or brief and it is totally bespoke to my client’s project.

-It can be used for wall tiles or pieces of art.
-I can work with bespoke joiners to enable them to be used as decorations on doors, headboards or room screens.
+My work can be used for wall tiles, embellishing furniture or as stand alone pieces of art.
+I work with bespoke joiners to enable my designs to be used as decorations on doors, headboards or room screens.
 They can also be placed under glass and laid on top of a desk or bar creating a unique decorative piece.

 Each design is crafted by hand using an intricate 3D process of cutting and almost weaving two pieces of leather together.